Statistics in a Modern World

 |additional hours by appointment|

-Read the chapters and articles to be covered in Lecture before each class.
-Try to do as many chapter EXERCISES as you can on your own.
+Read the chapters (or lecture slides) and articles to be covered in Lecture before each class.
+Try to do as many chapter exercises as you can on your own.
 Some solutions are given at the end of the book; use these to check your work.
 This should be done after each lecture in order to keep on top of the material, which is by nature cumulative and CANNOT BE LEARNED BY CRAMMING before exams.

-Selected EXERCISES are to be handed in before the exam on the corresponding material.
+Homework Assignments are to be handed in to me in lecture on the Fridays when they are due.
 Be neat and attach extra sheets to show your work if necessary.
-For bookkeeping purposes, it is much easier for the grader to correct several chapters' worth of Exercises at once.
-For learning purposes, it is much easier for you to answer the assigned Exercises as soon as the corresponding material has been covered in lecture.
-The assignments are long; don't attempt to complete everything the night before they are due!
-Hand them to me in lecture on the due date.
-Absolutely NO LATE HOMEWORKS will be accepted.
+Some of the assignments are long; don't attempt to complete everything the night before they are due!
+NO LATE HOMEWORKS will be accepted.
 Answers should not be "shared" with other students---otherwise, credit must also be shared.
 PLEASE NOTIFY ME AND THE GRADER IF YOU INTEND TO WORK TOGETHER ON SOME EXERCISES.
-Solutions will be put on reserve in the Math-Stat Library (4th floor Thackeray) on the day following the due date.
+Solutions are available for viewing afterwards in my office hours, on request.

 The FINAL EXAM will be based on all material covered in the entire course.
-It is closed-book, but two two-sided sheets of notes, and a calculator, are permitted.
+It is closed-book, but 2 two-sided sheets of notes, and a calculator, are permitted.

 |Best 3 of 4 Exams||450|

 Note: The material in this course is cumulative in nature.
 Thus, it is important not to fall behind in your reading or assignments or you will find yourself lost.
-If you are confused, see me or your recitation instructor for help.
+If you are confused, see me or the course assistant for help.